-What are Tax preparing fees?
+What are tax preparation fees?

-The tax preparation fees are the price that the tax accountancy professionals charge individuals, small enterprises, and LLCs for services with tax return filings.
+Tax preparation fees are the price that the tax accountancy professionals charge individuals, small enterprises, and LLCs for services with tax return filings.
 The general rule is that the more complex your tax return or higher earnings, the more your tax preparing fees increase.

 Determinants affecting tax preparation fees